Eco-Flow/synteny/README.md

 Subdirectories:

-*/Figures*
+`/Figures`
-1. *Karyotype_plots*.
-Karyotype plots of each pairwise comparison.(<Species1><Species2>.karyotype.pdf).
+1. `Karyotype_plots` - Karyotype plots of each pairwise comparison.(<Species1><Species2>.karyotype.pdf).
 Showing a 1 to 1 chromosome mapping with lines drawn between syntenic chromosomes.
-2. *Dotplot*. (<Species1><Species2>.pdf).
+2. `Dotplot` - (<Species1><Species2>.pdf).
 Showing the chromosome synteny as a dot plot.
-3. *Depth plot*. (<Species1><Species2>.depth.pdf).
+3. `Depth_plot` - (<Species1><Species2>.depth.pdf).
 Percentage of genome that correspond to non-orthlogous (0), 1to1 or 1toMany orthologs detected.
-4. *Painted_chromosomes*. (<Species1><Species2>.chromo.pdf).Showing on graphic chromosomes, which sections are syntenic between two species in colours.
+4. `Painted_chromosomes` - (<Species1><Species2>.chromo.pdf).Showing on graphic chromosomes, which sections are syntenic between two species in colours.

-*/Data*
+`/Data`
-1. *Gffread*.
-Species gene fasta files (<Species>.nucl.fa), plus reformatted gff files (<Species>.gff_for_jvci.gff3).
+1. `Gffread` -  Species gene fasta files (<Species>.nucl.fa), plus reformatted gff files (<Species>.gff_for_jvci.gff3).
-2. *Anchors*. (<Species1><Species2>.anchors).
+2. `Anchors` - (<Species1><Species2>.anchors).
 Anchor files documenting the MSCanX genes in syntenic blocks.
 Using the lifted function from JCVI.
-3. *Last*.
-Filtered last results for each pairwise run.
+3. `Last` - Filtered last results for each pairwise run.
 Filtered using default settings from JCVI.

-*/Tables*
+`/Tables`
-1. *Trans_Inversion_junction_merged.txt*.
-A summary of the types of syntenic break between sets of anchors.
+1. `Trans_Inversion_junction_merged.txt` - A summary of the types of syntenic break between sets of anchors.
-2. *Paired_anchor_change_junction_prediction*.
-A folder with each pairwise analysis of junction changes between syntenic blocks.
+2. `Paired_anchor_change_junction_prediction` - A folder with each pairwise analysis of junction changes between syntenic blocks.
-3. My_scores.tsv.
-A table (pairwise) of number of syntenic gene pairs, as well as the max and average syntenic block length (in numbers of genes)
+3. `My_scores.tsv` - A table (pairwise) of number of syntenic gene pairs, as well as the max and average syntenic block length (in numbers of genes)
-4. Synteny_matrix.tsv.
-A Matrix of syntenic gene pair totals (pairwise).
+4. `Synteny_matrix.tsv` - A Matrix of syntenic gene pair totals (pairwise).
-5. Trans_location_version.out.txt.
-A Table of scores (pairwise), documenting numbers of scaffolds, syntenic block, genes, as well as a variety of scores.
+5. `Trans_location_version.out.txt` - A Table of scores (pairwise), documenting numbers of scaffolds, syntenic block, genes, as well as a variety of scores.
-6. Synt_gene_scores.
-A folder with pairwise gene scores.
+6. `Synt_gene_scores` -  A folder with pairwise gene scores.
 Scores are based on the distance to nearest syntenic break.
 Where '1' means a gene in on the edge of a sytenic block.
-7. My_sim_cores.tsv.
-A Matrix containing nucleotide percentage similarities.
+7. `My_sim_cores.tsv` -  A Matrix containing nucleotide percentage similarities.
-8. My_comp_synteny_similarity.tsv.
-A Matrix containing pairwise nucleotide percentages and total number of syntenic genes.
+8. `My_comp_synteny_similarity.tsv` - A Matrix containing pairwise nucleotide percentages and total number of syntenic genes.

 All of the pipeline run information can be found inside `pipeline_info`.

-The CO2 emissions of your pipeline can be found inside `co2_emissions`.

 ## Citation